Who is the world's youngest judge?

 II.
 The Replacement Record

-Shortly after taking the oath of office, Buckley’s appointment drew protests from officials in his hometown of Hingham, and following an informal police inquiry and an attempted intervention by the Hingham Police Department, he resigned his commission as Justice of the Peace on February 9, 2024.
+Soon after he took the oath, officials in Hingham protested his appointment.
+After an informal police inquiry and an attempted intervention by the Hingham Police Department, he resigned his commission on February 9, 2024.

 IV.
 A Published Claim and the Governing Law